Synthetic biology: Protocell synthetic biology

 The in vitro generation of synthetic cells is the protocell branch of synthetic biology.
 Lipid vesicles, which have all the necessary components to function as a complete system, can be used to create these artificial cells.
 In the end, these synthetic cells should meet the requirements for being deemed alive, namely the capacity for self-replication, self-maintenance, and evolution.
-The protocell technique has this as its end aim, however there are other intermediary steps that fall short of meeting all the criteria for a living cellIn order to carry out a specific function, these lipid vesicles contain cell extracts or more specific sets of biological macromolecules and complex structures, such as enzymes, nucleic acids, or ribosomes.
+The protocell technique has this as its end aim, however there are other intermediary steps that fall short of meeting all the criteria for a living cell.
+In order to carry out a specific function, these lipid vesicles contain cell extracts or more specific sets of biological macromolecules and complex structures, such as enzymes, nucleic acids, or ribosomes.
 For instance, liposomes may carry out particular polymerase chain reactions or synthesise a particular protein.
+Innovations in synthetic biology have led to the development of organelle-like scaffolds using phase-separated biomolecular condensates to compartmentalize cellular processes in Escherichia coli, such as RNA-based TEARS.
+These membraneless organelles can be engineered to scaffold metabolic pathways, or enabling protein purification with no traditional external chromatography materials by a workflow termed PandaPure.

 Protocell synthetic biology takes artificial life one step closer to reality by eventually synthesizing not only the genome but also every component of the cell in vitro, as opposed to the synthetic genomics approach, which relies on coercing a natural cell to carry out the instructions encoded by the introduced synthetic genome.
 Synthetic biologists in this field view their work as basic study into the conditions necessary for life to exist and its origin more than in any of the other techniques.
 The protocell technique, however, also lends itself well to applications; similar to other synthetic biology byproducts, protocells could be employed for the manufacture of biopolymers and medicines.